 - At the end of each term the lead person of the intervention, carries out a review assessment.
-In some instances this may be the end of term teacher assessment. - The SENCo meets with the TAs to analyse data and discuss the progress of the children in interventions, and considers whether a child continues to need such provision for the following term. - The SENCo meets with teachers at the beginning of the next term as described above (Assess). - The SENCo records the review data, observations and information on the child's record to be used at the next term's SEN Support Meeting - If the SENCo, in consultation with the teacher, TA and parent feels that a child has not met targets, a referral may be made to an appropriate service for support.
+In some instances this may be the end of term teacher assessment. - The SENCo meets with the TAs to analyse data and discuss the progress of the children in interventions, and considers whether a child continues to need such provision for the following term. - The SENCo meets with teachers regularly to discuss the learning and progress of SEN pupils. - The SENCo records the review data, observations and information on the child's record to be used at the next term's SEN Support Meeting - If the SENCo, in consultation with the teacher, TA and parent feels that a child has not met targets, a referral may be made to an appropriate service for support.
 Parents are always kept informed.
 Referral documents are stored on the West Sussex Local Offer website or provided by the service itself.